Despar9-zz/VoiceChatPython/README.md

 # VoiceChatPython
 A simple Voice Chat in Python.
-Nothing too big.
+Nothing too big...